My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Once you’ve identified which size ship you want to cruise to Alaska on, the next thing to consider is your travel style.

-How important are amenities like alcohol and wifi to you?
+- How important are amenities like alcohol, wifi, and nightly entertainment to you?

 All of these factors play into which cruise lines will best fulfill your desires on your (theoretically) once-in-a-lifetime Alaska cruise.

 Broadly speaking, here is some of my guidance on these issues: